How IM Verify works

 • Forward secrecy: Ephemeral keys are discarded after exchange

-• Replay protection: Codes change every 30 seconds
+• Replay protection: Codes change every 30 seconds; time windows are never reused

-• Device binding: Detects if contact changes phones
+• Device binding: Detects if contact changes phones, with in-person recovery

-• End-to-end encryption: Server cannot read online exchange data
+• End-to-end encryption: Server cannot read exchange data or verification messages

 • No accounts: No email, no phone number, no tracking